gopala-goyal/pdsnd_github/README.md

 US Bikeshare Analysis

 ### Description
-Describe what your project is about and what it does
+The project is to develop a python script to find insights about the Bikeshares in US.
+Mainly Chicago, Washington and NYC

 ### Files used
 Include the files used